SAP-samples/teched2025-IN162/exercises/ex5/ex5_2_details.md

    ![](../ex5/images/image17.png)

 4. Scroll down further, and in the **'Attachments'** section, you will be able to see 2 files as attachments.
-These files represent the incoming event payload and the final flattened payload produced after the message mapping step.
+These files represent the incoming event payload and the final flattened JSON payload produced after the message mapping step.

    ![](../ex5/images/image18.png)